Latest News from the Underworld

 030

-Inner after
+Inner After

 I just woke up one morning and they’d all gone.
 It seems they left in a hurry.
 Clothes lay crumpled on stairs.
 Beds were unmade, meals unfinished.
 Vehicles had been abandoned in the streets.
 At first, I walked for days along the empty roads, shouting pointlessly into deserted buildings, looking everywhere for evidence I wasn’t alone, but eventually, of course, you have to adapt.
 I eat more tinned food these days, steer clear of wild animals and try to keep a sense of perspective.
 I’ve begun to search inside myself for answers, as if that’s where they were all along.